2. Setting Up Your Event Details

 Your event is unique, and the ticket structure too.
 Your event tickets have specific characteristics and give limited access to areas of the event, which makes a part of each attendee experience.

-πŸ‘‰ Categorize your audience when generating unique join codes (invite-only) or by going to the Groups tab in the admin panel.
-Every attendee that belongs to a group can be given limited access to event content (streams) and networking possibilities.
+👉 Categorize your audience when generating unique join codes (invite-only) or by going to the Groups tab in the admin panel.
+Every attendee who belongs to a group can be given limited access to event content (streams) and networking possibilities.

 When hosting an In-person event, you will have two default groups: